 Later archaeologists found places where Red Paint People lived.
 They concluded they likely were hunters, fishermen and boat builders, as were later occupants of the land.
 And they know that burial sites containing red coloring have been found elsewhere in the world, including Europe.
 Those sites may be related to those in Maine.

-But archaeologists still know little more about the early people than the first colonists who stumbled upon the strange red coloring buried in the ground.
+But archaeologists still lack answers to questions about the early people who buried red ochre in the ground.
+They don't know why the Red Paint People disappeared.
 And they still don't know why the red ochre was so important.